Gavin-Development/GavinBackendDatasetUtils/README.md

 This function will save training data sets authored in python into the BIN format for later ingest by the training script.

 ## To Do
-* Impliment a data stream class that dynamically streams in larger datasets to allow significantly lower memory usage during training of gavin.
-This mechanism is under investigation and not currently being implimented nor guarenteed as a feature.
+* Add functionality to data streaming class to improve usability and performance while adding more functionality.
 * Investigate memory usage of ST impl to posibaly optimise & restructure code to eliminate un neccesary operations.

 ## Known issues